mini-M-py/Note/Note/os/system_calls.md

 ### System calls

 The interface between a process and an operating system is provided by `system calls`.
-In most cases these calls are available as assembly language instructions.
-System calls are usually called from user's programs and kernel provides require resources.
-When system calls are running control over machine goes to kernel and after finishing it give control back to user's programs.
+In most cases, these calls are available as assembly language instructions.
+System calls are usually called from users' programs, and the kernel provides the required resources.
+When system calls are running, control over the machine goes to the kernel, and after finishing, it gives control back to the user's programs.

 **Types of system calls:**
-Different system call are required in different situations.
-Those call server different purpose.
+Different system calls are required in different situations.
+Those calls serve a different purpose.
 There are mainly five types of system calls:

-- **Process Control**: These system calls deal with process like creating, terminating etc.
+- **Process Control**: These system calls deal with processes like creating, terminating, etc.

-- **File Management**: These calls deal with file manipulation like open, close, read, write etc.
+- **File Management**: These calls deal with file manipulation like open, close, read, write, etc.

-- **Device Management**: These calls are used to manage peripheral devices like Keyboard, Mouse, Monitor, Printer etc.
+- **Device Management**: These calls are used to manage peripheral devices like Keyboard, Mouse, Monitor, Printer, etc.

-- **Information Maintenance**: These calls are used to handle and transfer information between kernel and user space.
+- **Information Maintenance**: These calls are used to handle and transfer information between the kernel and the user space.

-- **Communication**: These calls deals with creating and deleting communication connections.
-These are use to pass information and data between processes.
+- **Communication**: These calls deal with creating and deleting communication connections.
+These are used to pass information and data between processes.

 | Types of system calls | Unix |
 |-----------------------|------|